 萬代 本社 Official site

-Case study of introducing non-processed products: Request for resolution of confusion from an automotive parts manufacturer.
+Case study of introducing alternative processed products: Request for resolution of confusion from an automotive parts manufacturer.

 Achieve up to 3 times the number of shots!
-Improve the tool life of punches with variability!
+Improve the tool life of punch tools with variability!

 basic information

-【Request Details】 ■Product Name: Punch for Pin Clamping ■Current Situation: The replacement cycle for the punch, which is a consumable tool, is unstable at 5,000 to 10,000 shots, making it difficult to calculate the timing for replacement, causing confusion.
-Although the cause has been investigated, no clear answer has been found. ■Issue: Achieving stable long life for the punch by improving wear resistance, abrasion resistance, and chipping resistance. 【Summary】 In punch manufacturing, the important tip is usually finished by grinding.
-While wire cutting allows for efficient finishing, the heat generated can compromise the hardness of the tip.
-However, in cases like this one, where parts are frequently replaced, grinding is not suitable due to the labor and cost involved.
-Therefore, to achieve mass production through wire cutting while avoiding thermal effects during metal coating, the decision was made to select "SKD11 high-temperature tempered material" as the base material. *For more details, please refer to the PDF document or feel free to contact us.
+【Request Details】 ■Product Name: Punch for Pin Clamping ■Current Situation: The replacement cycle for the punch, which is a consumable tool, is unstable at 5,000 to 10,000 shots, making it difficult to calculate the timing for replacement.
+Although the cause has been investigated, no clear answer has been found. ■Issue: Achieving a stable long lifespan for the punch through improvements in wear resistance, abrasion resistance, and chipping resistance. 【Summary】 In punch manufacturing, the important tip is usually finished by grinding.
+While wire cutting can achieve efficient finishing, it introduces heat that can compromise the hardness of the tip.
+However, in cases like this one, where parts are frequently replaced, the labor and cost associated with grinding finishing are not suitable.
+Amid conflicting conditions, the decision to select "SKD11 high-temperature tempered material" for the base material was crucial in achieving mass production through wire cutting while avoiding thermal effects during metal coating. *For more details, please refer to the PDF document or feel free to contact us.

 Price range